MarcoWorms/learn.js/README.md

 let multiply = (x, y) => x * y
 ```

-This is a really neat way to write short functions, if you omit {} it will automatically return the value
+This is a really neat way to write short functions, if you omit {} it will automatically return the value.

 We use many functions that are standard from JS in order to write our programs.
 A classic one is: